KauzClay/docs-tap/supply-chain/development/how-to/install-the-cli.hbs.md

    tanzu plugin install workload
    ```

-1. Verify that you installed the plug-in successfully by running:
+1. Verify that you installed the plug-in by running:

    ```console
    tanzu workload version